naman/talks/virtualization/test/README.md

     2. Namespaces - isolation of subsystems
     3. Process trees, systemd

+    Do the same using docker containers.
+[10 points]

 2. Nextcloud is an OpenSource private self-hosted storage solution akin to Dropbox.
 A Nextcloud deployment typically contains a web proxy, mysql, a php application, and the letsencrypt certbot for automated TLS certificate renewals.
 Deploy a Nextcloud instance using containers (You may use a Dockerfile or docker-compose, up to you).
 You may skip deploying the TLS certificate generator / renewal bot  (letsencrypt-nginx-proxy-companion) if you don't want to support TLS / HTTPS (EFF's certbot).

     `Hint 1`: Nextcloud is OpenSource.